tobealive/docs/docs/concepts/types/arrays.md

 The user can explicitly specify the type for the first element: `[u8(16), 32, 64, 128]`.

-The above syntax is fine for a small number of known elements but for very large or empty arrays there is a second initialization syntax:
+The above syntax is fine for a small number of known elements, but for very large or empty arrays there is a second initialization syntax:

 ```v